dopato/tombola/README.md

 Jprofiler could only highlight issue related with logback which in the end is not making execution time that bad.

 # Thing to try to lower execution time
-Maybe uses of stream could be replace with for loops and operation on arrays, however that will make the code very hard to maintain and for me this was a good exercise for practicing functional programming .
+Maybe uses of stream could be replaced with for loops and operation on arrays, however that will make the code very hard to maintain and for me this was a good exercise for practicing functional programming .